-The NAEDB will continue to track the progress of Aboriginal Canadians across all of the measures listed in the Aboriginal Economic Benchmarking Report and will report back to Canadians on a regular basis.
+The NIEDB will continue to track the progress of Indigenous Canadians across all of the measures listed in the Aboriginal Economic Benchmarking Report and will report back to Canadians on a regular basis.
 The Board is committed to preparing a second Aboriginal Economic Progress Report in 2018 to track and assess advancements made in closing the gaps.

 The Progress Report

-The Aboriginal Economic Progress Report builds on the NAEDB’s 2012 Aboriginal Economic Benchmarking Report.
-Itcompares data from the 2006 Census and the 2011 National Household Survey to track changes in outcomes between the Aboriginal and non-Aboriginal populations.
-The Progress Report is mainly used to compare key socio-outcomes, including employment, income, and education indicators, between Aboriginal heritage groups (First Nations, Inuit, and Métis) and the non-Aboriginal population.
+The Aboriginal Economic Progress Report builds on the NIEDB’s 2012 Aboriginal Economic Benchmarking Report.
+It compares data from the 2006 Census and the 2011 National Household Survey to track changes in outcomes between the Indigenous and non-Indigenous populations.
+The Progress Report is mainly used to compare key socio-outcomes, including employment, income, and education indicators, between Indigenous heritage groups (First Nations, Inuit, and Métis) and the non-Indigenous population.
 It is not intended to explain why differences in outcomes exist.
 An advisory committee composed of seven economists and academics assisted the Board in the completion of this report.

-Established in 1990, the NAEDB is a Governor in Council appointed board mandated to provide strategic policy and program advice to the federal government on Aboriginal economic development.
-Comprised of First Nations, Inuit and Métis community and business leaders from across Canada, the Board plays an important role in helping the federal government develop economic policies and programs that are coordinated, accessible and responsive to the unique needs and circumstances of Aboriginal Canadians.
+Established in 1990, the NIEDB is a Governor in Council appointed board mandated to provide strategic policy and program advice to the federal government on Indigenous economic development.
+Comprised of First Nations, Inuit and Métis community and business leaders from across Canada, the Board plays an important role in helping the federal government develop economic policies and programs that are coordinated, accessible and responsive to the unique needs and circumstances of Indigenous Canadians.

 For more information or to schedule an interview, please contact: